(Science, Technology, Engineering, Math)

 Whether or not you’re a fan of the hit show “The Big Bang Theory,” a visit to Tri-Cities might open a new universe for you.
 For decades, as a locus of scientific achievement owing to the projects at the Hanford Site, Tri-Cities has attracted both career and amateur scientists.
 After a visit to three Tri-Cities attractions, you might leave a whole lot smarter or a lot more confused.

-First, visit the REACH Museum (visitthereach.org), for an overview of your surroundings.
+First, visit the REACH Museum (visitthereach.us), for an overview of your surroundings.
 Exhibitions cover the area’s fascinating geologic, natural and human history; the Manhattan Project and the Cold War and the region’s critical role in both; and the region’s agriculture, irrigation and clean energy.

 Next, consider scheduling a tour of the B Reactor National Historic Landmark at the Manhattan Project National Historical Park (manhattanprojectbreactor.hanford.gov).
 Reservations are required for this on-site look at the world’s first large-scale nuclear reactor.
 Check the website for pre-tour information and to make a reservation.